k-savage/2minworkouts/README.md

 # powerhour - Spotify Power Hour script

 Select a playlist in spotify and then run the script and 60 songs will play for 1 minute each.
-If you want to go longer, supply the number of tracks as an optional argument..
+If you want to go longer, supply the number of tracks as an optional argument.

 ## Usage